 At UP42, we advocate for and work towards making it easier for people to access, analyze, and afford and utilize all kinds of geospatial data.

-The UP42 marketplace offers satellite imagery from Pleiades 1A/B, SPOT 6/7, Landsat-8, TerraSar-X, Sentinel-2, and MODIS.
+The UP42 marketplace offers satellite imagery from Pléiades Neo, SPOT, Landsat-8, TerraSar-X, Sentinel-2, and many, many more.

 You can browse other types of geospatial data such as HxGN and Getmapping aerial data, Intermap DEMs, exactEarth AIS data, and Meteomatics weather and ocean data.

-For example, to make high-resolution imagery more accessible and budget-friendly, the UP42 marketplace allows you to browse a variety of different data options, explore coverage through the catalog search feature, as well as estimate costs before even purchasing imagery and running jobs.
+For example, to make high-resolution imagery more accessible and budget-friendly, the UP42 marketplace allows you to browse a variety of different data options, explore coverage through the catalog, as well as estimate costs before even purchasing imagery and running jobs.

 This way, you only buy and pay for your chosen AOI.